XKCP/XKCP/README.markdown

 # Acknowledgments

-- `genKAT.c` based on the SHA-3 contest's genKAT.c by Larry Bassham, NIST
-- `brg_endian.h` by Brian Gladman
-- `timing.h` based on code by Doug Whiting
+We wish to thank all the contributors, and in particular:

+- Andre C. de Moraes for ARMv8-A assembly code
-- `lib/low/KeccakP-1600/AVX2/KeccakP-1600-AVX2.s` by Andy Polyakov and Ronny Van Keer
+- Andy Polyakov and Ronny Van Keer for the AVX2 and AVX-512 assembly implementations of Keccak-_p_[1600]
+- Brian Gladman's `brg_endian.h`
+- Doug Whiting for the code in `timing.h`
-- `TweetableFIPS202.c` by D. J. Bernstein, Peter Schwabe and Gilles Van Assche
+- D.J.
+Bernstein, Peter Schwabe and Gilles Van Assche for the tweetable FIPS 202 implementation `TweetableFIPS202.c`
-- `lib/low/KeccakP-800/ARMv8A/*` by Andre C. de Moraes

-And thanks to all contributors!
+- Hussama Ismail for setting up the continuous integration with Travis
+- Larry Bassham, NIST for the original `genKAT.c` developed during the SHA-3 contest

 ***